lemberg/carma-i18n/README.txt

   en/mycustompath -> node/34 (which is suppossed to be the english version) es/mycustompath -> node/35 (which should be the spanish version)

+Warning: Using aliased paths with languages in them causes some problems with the menu system, like the active item not being marked correctly and submenus not expanding.

 For outgoing URL's, the language code will be added authomatically.

 About language dependent variables: